gomathishankar28/ms2_desi_wagon/testing.md

     >**Solution**  - Fixed by creating a break element (BR) and appending it to the input element.

 5. When a grocery item was deleted, an empty line would be created in its place
-    >**solution** - When the grocery tem is being deleted , only the item and the delete con was being removed.Fixed by removing the break element(BR) as well salong with input element.
+    >**solution** - When the grocery tem is being deleted , only the item and the delete icon was being removed.Fixed by removing the break element(BR) along with input element.

 6. All Markers on the map were not displayed when map was loaded.
     >**solution** - Fixed by changing the latitude value for the center attribute of the map object.